Bursaphelenchus cocophilus

 The red ring disease of coconuts and African oil palms is caused by the nematode Bursaphelenchus cocophilus.
 It is also identified in literature with an alternative scientific name Rhadinaphelenchus cocophilus.
-The common name, the red ring nematode, is derived from its distinguishing symptom.
+The common name, red ring nematode, is derived from its distinguishing symptom.

 Significance

 This nematode can cause losses up to 80% in Elaeis guineensis (oilpalm) plantations, however, the losses typically range from 10 to 15% on coconut palms and oil palms.
 The most economically severe losses are in coconut, oilpalm, and dates.
 It and B. xylophilus are the only two economically significant diseases in Bursaphelenchus.
 B. cocophilus is among the most commonly prohibited and/or inspected-for nematode plant diseases in the world.

 Distribution

 This nematode is distributed in Central and South America, and some of the islands in the Caribbean.

 Hosts

 Over 17 of the Palmae, probably over half of them.

 Identification

 The distinguishing characteristics of this nematode are a well-developed metacorpus from J2 through adult, a short stylet 11-15 μm in adults, adults typically 1mm in length.
 Females have the vulva located two-thirds body length and have a vulval flap.
 Females have a long post uterine sac and a rounded tail.
 Males have seven papillae in the tail region, distinct spicules, and bursa shaped as a spade.